elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Add command `ck8s s3cmd` that makes it possible to run s3cmd with the encrypted s3cmd config file.
 - Auto-completion for the cli
+- S3 support for the AWS cloud provider

 ### Fixed